brianlugo1/AIConnector/README.md

 # OpenAIConnector

-The purpose of this project is to learn about interfacing with OpenAI's API using the openai python library!
+The purpose of this project is to learn about interfacing with OpenAI's API using the openai python library and using postgresql as the database to store conversations using the postgresql python library!
+The project not only sends questions to ChatGPT, but also stores asked questions and returned responses.
+Additionally, extra information is stored about when the question was asked and how many times the question has been asked overall.
+If a question has been asked already, the stored response is printed to save unnecessary api calls to OpenAI's API.

 OpenAI Python Library Documentation: https://pypi.org/project/openai/